Retturn (1995-present) is a Metalcore band from Rio de Janeiro, Brazil.

-Originally named No Return, Retturn (yes, with two "t"'s) played Hardcore Metal and pushed hard to make it into the big leagues, even obtaining the management of Vania Cavalera (Sepultura 1988-1992, mother of Igor Cavalera).
-Within short order this act managed to get gigs with Sepultura, OverDose, Dorsal Atlantica and the Ramones before ever releasing their debut album!
+riginally named No Return, Retturn (yes, with two "t"'s) played hardcore metal and pushed hard to make it into the big leagues, even obtaining the management of Vania Cavalera (Sepultura 1988-1992, mother of Igor Cavalera).
+Within short order this act managed to get gigs with Sepultura, OverDose, Dorsal Atlantica and The Ramones before ever releasing their debut album!

 It all started in May 1995 with three friends, Baffo Neto (guitar/vocals), Jaba Vierira (bass) and Marcos de Maria (drums).
-Shortly after their founding they were booked as the opening act for Dorsal Atlantica, a respected Hardcore/Metal act from Rio de Janeiro.
+Shortly after their founding they were booked as the opening act for Dorsal Atlantica, a respected hardcore/metal act from Rio de Janeiro.
 Their first showing was considered a hit.
-After several smaller gigs around that , they went to a friend's house to record Agoravai, their first demo, a 3 song tape done in only 10 hours; Shortly after they booked their own tour.
+After several smaller gigs around, they went to a friend's house to record Agoravai, their first demo, a 3 song tape done in only 10 hours; shortly after they booked their own tour.

 In 1999 Michel Gambini would replace Vinicious.
 Their first release sold 10,000 units in Brazil alone.
 They decided to settle in the Netherlands to increase their attention on Europe.
 Just before they left, they were invited to play with Sepultura, one of Brazil's most known Metal acts, at the Santo Andre anniversary party.